-Join us for another School of Social Sciences Brown Bag lecture Monday, November 30th at 12 pm with Lena McQuade, Women’s & Gender Studies, who will be discussing her recent research, Centering Reproductive Justice During Public Health Crises.
+Join us for another School of Social Sciences Brown Bag lecture on Monday, March 1st at 12 pm with Lena McQuade, Professor of Women’s & Gender Studies, who will be discussing her recent research, Centering Reproductive Justice During Public Health Crises.

 In her talk, Dr. McQuade will address the question: How can we use the Nineteenth-century history of infant mortality and organizing for health care in New Mexico to think about COVID-19 and health disparities in Latinx communities today?
 Her talk will focus specifically on birth control access and organizing during the 1930s in New Mexico and during the current COVID-19 pandemic.

 Due to the COVID-19 pandemic, the 2020-2021 Brown Bag Series will take place via Zoom.
 Please join us: https://sonomastate.zoom.us/j/85901534770

 The School of Social Sciences Brown Bag Series is always free, open to faculty, staff, students, and the public, and provides a congenial interdisciplinary forum for the discussion of recent research by School of Social Sciences faculty.